ryu10/M5CardForth/readme.md

 The following words can be used to switch the console I/O : `m5key-on m5key-off m5type-on m5type-off`

+### Using M5Cardputer standalone

+To use the M5CardForth standalone, without serial, follow the steps:

+1. Do either:
+ * Turn M5Cardputer power switch on, or,
+ * press and relase the button `BtnRst`.
+2. Immediately after you complete the Step 1, press the button `BtnG0` (at the top-right of M5Cardputer).
+3. After the prompt `ok` is displayed on the screen, you may release `BtnG0`.

+Both the M5Cardputer keyboard and console will be enabled.

 ## Cardputer keyboard

 Supported keys: